 Oregon City Police Department received its first K-9 in December 2003 when Titus joined the Department.
 The ability to add Titus to the Department was made possible after community members donated over $20,000 for his purchase and training.
 Veterinarian care, food, a kennel, and other supplies were also donated by local businesses.
 Titus accompanied his handler, Officer Dan Shockley, on patrol and together they were responsible for the apprehension of numerous suspects until Titus's retirement.
 Officer Shockley now has a Belgian Malinois named Flint as his K9 partner.

-Due to the success of the Oregon City Police Department K-9 program another K-9 was added in April 2008.
+Due to the success of the Oregon City Police Department K-9 program, another K-9 was added in April 2008.
 Jagger, a three – year old Belgian Malinois, was imported from Germany.
 Sgt.
 Shaun Davis is Jagger’s handler.
 Sgt.
 Davis and Jagger attended K-9 training, which included obedience, protection (bite work), tracking, area searches, water training, building searches, person searches, and vehicle extractions.
 This training resulted in Jagger becoming certified through the Oregon Police Canine Association.
 After receiving his certification Jagger started his first shift with Sgt.
 Davis on May 11, 2008.
 Much of the expense of purchasing, training and caring of Jagger and Flint has been made possible through the donations and generosity of the Oregon City community.
 Jagger will be retiring in mid September 2014.